Welcome to Texas

-A darn sight bigger than a whole heap of countries, Texas is largely diverse: big-city lights to small-town simplicity; white-sand beaches to high-country hikes.
+Bigger than a whole heap of countries, Texas is vast, diverse and welcoming: from big-city lights to small-town simplicity, white-sand beaches to high-country hikes.

-There's just something about eating a big pile of brisket off a butcher-paper 'plate'.
-Don't dare ask for a fork; real 'Q is for fingers only.
+There's just something about eating a big pile of brisket off a butcher-paper 'plate.'
+Don't dare ask for a fork; the best BBQ is for fingers only.
 And great barbecue is not the state's only fun food.
 At festivals, rodeos and fairs much of your meal can be served on a stick, from corny dogs to fried PB&J sandwiches.
-In Austin and other cities the food truck phenomena continues.
+In Austin and other cities the food truck phenomenon continues.
 And we haven't even dug into the ubiquitous Mexican food, Dallas' fine upscale dining or the foodie-fave restaurants around Houston.

 Cities & Towns

-Bright lights, big cities?
-Check, Texas has them.
-Dallas and Houston both boast rich arts and culture districts to explore by day, as well as active nightlife.
-If you really want to party, Austin is the place – with endless live-music concerts and an outdoorsy, alternative vibe.
-San Antonio may seem a bit more sedate, but once evening falls on the Riverwalk there's a fiesta every night.
-City life is fun, but don't stop there; Texas also has countless small towns with brick building–lined courthouse squares, landmark cafes and eclectic antiques and boutiques to explore at a much slower pace.
+Big cities in Texas?
+Fun-loving, vibrant and friendly.
+And delightfully flashy on occasion – this is oil country, after all.
+Dallas and Houston boast rich arts and culture districts to explore by day, as well as active nightlife.
+For partying, Austin is the place, with its endless live-music concerts and an outdoorsy, alternative vibe.
+San Antonio has pockets of bustling activity during the day, and there's a fiesta every night on the River Walk.
+Beyond the cities, Texas also has countless small towns with courthouse squares, landmark cafes and eclectic antiques and boutiques to explore at a slower pace.

 We know you've heard, but Texas is big…really BIG.
-More than 261,000 sq miles, in fact; that's larger than Germany, England, Scotland, Ireland, Northern Ireland, Belgium and the Netherlands combined.
+More than 261,000 sq miles, in fact: that's larger than Germany, England, Scotland, Ireland, Northern Ireland, Belgium and the Netherlands combined.
 And it ain't all just tumblin’ tumbleweeds.
 Barrier islands with windswept dunes and public beaches stretch down 367 miles of coastline.
-In the west, three mountain ranges top more than 7000ft; Big Bend National Park is the state's premier trekking and primary rafting destination.
+In the west, three mountain ranges top more than 7000ft, and Big Bend National Park is the state's premier trekking and primary rafting destination.
 And to the northeast, soaring pine forests and sinuous, cypress-lined bayous are perfect for hiking and kayaking.